sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/components/BlockCollection/README.md

 The `value` this component is passed has to be an array.
 For each entry in this array a `Block` is rendered.
 The rendering of these `Blocks` can be affected by the passed `renderBlockContent` callback.
-This callback retrieves the `value` for this specific block as the only argument, and should return the rendered JSX.
+This callback retrieves the `value` for this specific block as argument, and should return the rendered JSX.

 ```javascript
 initialState = {value: [{content: 'That is some content'}, {content: 'That is some more content'}]};